rmaganza/TextMiningBBCBusiness/readme.md

 We tried to extract information from news articles from the BBC archive regarding business.
 The final aim was to compare the performance of a Latent Dirichlet Allocation topic modeling algorithm agains a baseline created ad hoc by the authors.

-Among the things we learned: document clustering, topic modeling, semantic coherence, stemming algorithms, web scraping
+Among the things we learned: document clustering, topic modeling, semantic coherence, stemming algorithms, web scraping.

 ## Prerequisites
 To run the R script you need R >= 3.4.0 and Python 2.7+.